Machine Learning Collective

 “The text on this site, it's too much and I never found the info I needed.” --Nick

-Solution: I focused on Time-to-Value, starting with the Hero section
+Solution: I focused on time-to-value, starting with the hero section

 Ensuring the user is clear on MLC's offerings, and clear path to value within the first moment on the page.